 - 1. Abandonment: Any solar energy system or facility that is no longer producing power. - 2.
 Building Integrated Photovoltaics (BIPVs): A private or utility solar energy system that is integrated into the structure of a building, such as solar roof tiles or solar shingles. - 3.
-Decommission: To remove or retire a solar energy system or facility from active service. - Ground-mounted Solar Energy System: A private or utility solar energy system that is not attached to or mounted on any roof or exterior wall of any principal or accessory building.
+Decommission: To remove or retire a solar energy system or facility from active service. - 4.
+Ground-mounted Solar Energy System: A private or utility solar energy system that is not attached to or mounted on any roof or exterior wall of any principal or accessory building.

 - 5. Height: The height of a solar energy system, measured vertically from the adjacent grade to its highest point at maximum tilt. - 6.
 Inhabited Structure: Any existing structure usable for living or non-agricultural commercial purposes, including, but not limited to: working, sleeping, eating, cooking, recreation, office, office storage, or any combination thereof.
 An area used only for storage incidental to a residential use, including agricultural barns, is not included in this definition.
 If it is not clear by this definition, the Zoning Administrator shall make a determination of any structure regarding whether or not it is inhabited. - 7.
-Non-participating Property: A property that is not subject to a Utility Solar Energy Facility lease or easement agreement at the time an application is submitted for a Special Land Use for the purposes of constructing a Utility Solar Energy Facility. - 8.
-Participating Property: A property that participates in a lease or easement agreement, or other contractual agreement, with or that is owned by an entity submitting a Special Land Use Permit application for the purpose of developing a Utility Solar Energy Facility. - 9.
+Non-participating Property: A property that is not subject to a Utility-scale Solar Energy Facility lease or easement agreement at the time an application is submitted for a Special Use Permit for a Utility-scale Solar Energy Facility. - 8.
+Participating Property: A property that participates in a lease or easement agreement, or other contractual agreement, with or that is owned by an entity submitting a Special Use Permit application for a Utility-scale Solar Energy Facility. - 9.
 Photovoltaic Array (PV Array): A device designed to collect and transform solar energy into electricity. - 10.
 Private Solar Energy System: A Solar Energy System used exclusively for private purposes and not used for commercial resale of energy, except for the sale of surplus electrical energy back to the electrical grid. - 11.
 Repowering: Replacing or upgrading Solar Energy System to increase power rating of panels or Solar Energy System accessory structures within the approved project footprint.
 This does not apply to regular maintenance. - 12.
 Roof- or Building-mounted Solar Energy System: A private or utility solar energy system that is attached to or mounted on any roof or exterior wall of any principal or accessory building but excluding BIPVs. - 13.
 Solar Energy System: A device designed to collect and transform solar energy into electricity, including, but not limited to, PV arrays, racks, inverters, transformers, wiring, batteries, and electrical system components. - 14.
-Solar Farm: See Utility Solar Energy Facility. - 15.
-Utility Solar Energy System or Facility: A Solar Energy System where the principal design, purpose, or use of such system is to provide energy to off-site uses or the wholesale or retail sale of generated electricity to any person or entity.
+Solar Farm: See Utility-scale Solar Energy Facility. - 15.
+Utility-scale Solar Energy Facility: A facility with solar energy systems where the principal design, purpose, or use of such system is to provide energy to off-site uses or the wholesale or retail sale of generated electricity to any person or entity with a nameplate capacity of at least one hundred (100) megawatts.